 “It’s not the mountain we conquer, but ourselves”

 BubHugs.org is a non-profit completely independent organization, meaning we’re not owned by any treatment center, nor do we make any profit from having our website linked or referring rehab facility or referral source.
 It is our desire to get help to those who need it and educate prior or during the disease of addiction.
 It is our ultimate goal to bring help to those who need it, provide support, raise awareness and education prior, during and after the disease of addiction.
-We would also like to reform and introduce new legislation to protect patients to include athletes and educate the medical care profession on the dangers of pain killing prescriptions.
+We would also like to reform and introduce new legislation to protect patients to include students and athletes and educate the medical care profession on the dangers of pain killing prescriptions.